-A complication is that, due to the bias-variance trade-off, equal forecast accuracy will be achieved under a non-zero magnitude of the break.
-The null of our test is therefore different from that of existing tests that use a null of no instability.
-Additionally, the magnitude of the break under the null depends on the unknown break date, which under local breaks is not consistently estimable.
-However, using the work of Andrews (1993) and Piterbarg (1996), we can show that our test is optimal as the size of the test tends to zero.
-Additionally, we provide evidence that our test remains close to the optimal test for conventional choices of the nominal size.
+Full sample and post-break sample forecasts achieve equal forecast accuracy at a critical magnitude of the break.
+The bias-variance trade-off implies that this critical magnitude is non-zero.
+The null of our test therefore differs from the null of existing tests where the focus is on testing the absence of any parameter instability, such as Ploberger et al. (1989), Andrews (1993), Andrews and Ploberger (1994), Dufour et al. (1994), and Bai and Perron (1998).
+Additionally, the critical magnitude of the break under the null depends on the unknown break date, which is not consistently estimable under local breaks.
+Using results of Andrews (1993) and Piterbarg (1996), we show that our test is optimal as the size of the test tends to zero.
+We provide evidence that the power of our test remains close to that of the optimal test for conventional choices of the nominal size.
 The reason is that critical magnitudes that follow from the MSFE loss function are relatively large, which result in accurate estimates of the break date.
-The near optimality does not depend on whether our Wald-statistic is used in its homoskedastic form or whether a heteroskedastic version is used, as long as the estimator of the variance is consistent.
+This near optimality does not depend on whether our Wald-statistic is used in its homoskedastic form or whether a heteroskedastic version is used as long as the estimator of the variance is consistent.
+This implies that our test covers direct multi-step forecasts.
+Yet, the theory in Section 3 covers non-linear models and our test can therefore also be used for iterated multi-step forecasts.

 The competing forecasts in our test are from the full sample and from the post-break sample.
-Forecasts based on any test, including ours, will be based on pre-test estimators, which, in some areas of the parameter space, can have high risk compared to shrinkage estimators.
-Pesaran et al. (2013) show that forecasts based on post-break samples can be improved by using all observations and weighting them such that the MSFE is minimized.
-We show that this forecast can be written as a forecast from a shrinkage estimator in the tradition of Thompson (1968), where the shrinkage estimator averages between the full sample estimator and post-break sample estimator with a weight that is equivalent to the test statistic introduced in this paper.
-This approach is similar to the averaging of estimators proposed by Hansen (2009), which minimized the in-sample mean square error using weights based on the Mallows criterion.
+Yet, Pesaran et al. (2013) show that forecasts based on post-break samples can be improved by using all observations and weighting them such that the MSFE is minimized.
+We show that this forecast can be written as a combination of the forecasts based on the post-break sample and the full sample.
+The relative weight is a function of the test statistic introduced in this paper.
+This approach is similar to that proposed by Hansen (2009), who minimizes the in-sample mean square error using weights based on the Mallows criterion.

-Under a known break date, the performance of shrinkage estimators is well known, see for example Magnus (2002).
-However, their properties depend critically on the fact that the break date is known, which implies that the estimator from the post-break sample is unbiased.
-Under a local break, this may not be the case and the forecasting performance of the shrinkage estimator compared to the full sample forecast is not immediately clear.
-Since the shrinkage estimator does not take break date uncertainty into account, it will likely put too much weight on the post-break sample forecast.
-We find that for small break magnitudes, where the break date is not accurately identified, the shrinkage forecast is less accurate than the full sample forecast.
-However, compared to the post-break sample forecast, we find that the shrinkage estimator is more accurate for a large area in the parameter space.
-We therefore propose a second version of our test that compares the forecast accuracy of the shrinkage estimator and the full sample forecast.
+We find that for small break magnitudes, where the break date is not accurately identified, the combined forecast is less accurate than the full sample forecast.
+However, compared to the post-break sample forecast, we find that the combined forecast is more accurate for a large area of the parameter space.
+We therefore propose a second version of our test that compares the forecast accuracy of the combined forecast to the full sample forecast.